Here are the Budget Friendly Tiny House Ideas we used to remodel our beach cottage to create storage and make the one-bedroom cottage feel large.

 One of our favorite finds for the remodeled beach cottage was the vintage champagne crate/coffee table.
 You can see more details about the thrifted finds we used to decorate the renovated tiny house here.

-Brad and I couldn’t be any happier with the results of our renovation.
+Brad and I couldn’t be any happier with the results of our tiny house renovation.
 This was such a learning experience for both of us.

 The rug is by Boutique Rugs

-We had never replaced windows before and when working with a 1940’s structure, nothing is level or the same size.
-We quickly found that chalk is an amateur remodelers best friend.
+We had never replaced windows before; when working with a 1940s structure, nothing was level or the same size.
+We quickly found that chalk is an amateur remodeler’s best friend.
 LOL

 In addition, this whole process was made easier with the help of Delaney Hardware, Ryobi Tools, Pfister Faucets, Sweet Nights Global, Vasagle Furniture, Belk, and all the vintage thrift stores where we picked up so many great deals.